 Follow updates on Key West regulations related to the COVID-19 virus.

 - Governor's Executive Order 20-244 - Phase 3

 Facial Coverings Required in Businesses

 Monroe County requires all persons over the age of six to wear a facial covering inside a business in Monroe County.

 - Monroe County Ordinance 032-2020 - Facial covering requirements in businesses

-A face covering must cover the nose and mouth and may include a face mask, homemade mask, or other cloth, silk, or linen covering, such as a scarf, bandana, handkerchief, or other similar cloth covering.
+The ordinance requires operators and employees of business establishments to ensure customers comply within the establishment.
+A face covering MUST cover the nose and mouth and may include a face mask, homemade mask, or other cloth, silk, or linen covering, such as a scarf, bandana, handkerchief, or other similar cloth covering.

 DISCLAIMER: Please be advised that due to the COVID-19 VIRUS, pools, beaches, popular attractions, restaurants, bars, grocery, and specialty retail may or may not be open during this time.
 This includes community pools in the Truman Annex, The Colony, Duval Square, Key West Golf Course, La Brisa, 1800 Atlantic, and Winward Park.
 Additionally, included are Smathers Beach, Higgs Beach, and the beach at Fort Zachary Taylor State Park.
 Should such places currently be open in Key West, Florida, please note that they could close at any time without warning.
 AHKW will not be offering any kind of discounts or refunds should any of these places and attractions close.